benesch/console/README.md

 - This makes it easier to tell at a glance which component is which (if the title of every tab in your editor is index.tsx, that is really confusing!).

-Name the props for your primary exported component `Props` and put it as high in the file as you can.
-If for some reason you need to export those props, make the export under a different name (probably `{COMPONENT_NAME}Props`).
+Name the props for your each component `$ComponentProps`, export it and put it above the component that uses it.

-In essence, the goal is that the primary exported component and its `Props` are the "API" of the file for whatever other components are consuming it.
-Having a consistent naming structure makes it just a bit easier to navigate wherever you are in the code base.